dummy-image

 Convey The Emotions You Feel

 Let your speech come from your heart to your friend or sister.
-Women are usually sentimental so that you can cry during your toast without fear of judgment.
+Women are usually sentimental, so you can cry without fear of judgment during your toast.

 End Strong with a Toast